 Playtime can be out in your yard, at a park, at a friend’s house, the library, a children’s museum, or in your living room.

 Craft time does not mean that you need to create an elaborate craft.
-It could be coloring in a coloring book, cutting pictures out of an old magazine on another day and a foam craft with glue dots a different day.
+It could be coloring in a coloring book, cutting pictures out of an old magazine on another day, and a foam craft with glue dots a different day.

 The same goes for the TV time slot, it doesn’t have to be the same show every day or the same length.
-I found it easier to be vague because if I was short on time and couldn’t allow an entire movie, I could always squeeze in a short 8 minute show like Pokoyo and the event was still completed.
-Check.
+I found it easier to be vague because if I was short on time and couldn’t allow an entire movie, I could always squeeze in a short eight minute show like Pokoyo and the event was still completed.
+Check!
 Now, on to the next task.

 When an event is done there should be a place to flip over the card or put it in an attached envelope.
 (Some people prefer using Velcro dots to make tearing off the card a sensory task, too.)
 This signals the child that one event is done and now it is time to move on to the next task.

 A “first then” board or chart is used to get a child to do an essential task before doing a task that they prefer to do.
 First, eat your lunch.
 Then, you can play.

 Decide if you want to use charts that are on the wall or Eye-Cons that are the size of luggage tags that are clipped together by a keychain so the child can carry it with them.

 Creating your own picture schedules can be done by printing out pictures or downloading software if you aren’t artistically inclined or are just too busy.
-Some of my favorite sites for pictures (and sources used for this article) are: www.do2learn.com, www.kidaccess.com, http://CARD.ufl.edu, http://lessonpix.com/clipart, www.livingwellwithautism.com.
+Some of my favorite sites for pictures (and sources used for this article) are: www.do2learn.com, www.kidaccess.com, http://CARD.ufl.edu, http://lessonpix.com/clipart.

 If you have access to a laminator, I recommend laminating the pictures and the “board” that you will be using.
 The “board” can simply be a 9 by 12 sheet of paper or piece of cardstock that is laminated.
 Then, print and laminate a variety of pictures for your varied activities.
 Once the pictures are laminated you can stick Velcro strips (available at local craft stores or online) to the back of them.
 Don’t forget to staple or tape an envelope at the bottom of your board to store the pictures that are not in use.

-There are many apps out there to help with visual schedules, too.
+There are many apps and resources out there to help with visual schedules, too.
 Click below for a list of apps and honest app reviews for visual timers/schedules provided by Shane Nurnberg at the following link http://www.autismepicenter.com/TEST/autism-apps.shtml.